 Replacing your factory speakers

 The xB's front doors house a pair of 6-1/2", 4-ohm Pioneer speakers.
 As factory speakers go, they're not too bad, but if you want to upgrade, you have plenty of 5-1/4" or 6-1/2" options, though the selection is quite a bit larger in the 5-1/4" aisle.
 Given the easy-to-get-to tweeter locations, consider upgrading to a set of component speakers.
-You'll need mounting brackets for either size, and they're free with your Crutchfield speaker purchase.
+You'll need mounting brackets for either size, and they're available at a discount with your Crutchfield speaker purchase.

 The factory speakers aren't hard to get to, but replacing them involves drilling new mounting holes.
 Nothing extensive, mind you, but you are drilling into your car here, so be careful.

 You'll have to drill out the rivets to remove the old speaker, then drill new screw holes for your new speakers (Crutchfield Research Photo)

 You'll need to remove the sail panel at the top of the door, plus the door panel itself.
 This is a step-by-step process that requires some patience as you unscrew parts and pry off panels, but it's not that tough, really.
 Once you're inside, you'll need to grab your power drill, attach a 1/8" bit, and remove the three rivets that secure the factory speaker.
 Once that's out of the way, secure the new speaker to the bracket that comes free with your Crutchfield speaker purchase.
 Place the speaker/bracket assembly in the cavity and mark the new mounting holes with a permanent marker.
 Remove the assembly and drill the new mounting holes with a 1/8" bit.